rotki/docs/faq.md

 ### My balances are not showing after importing my history/creating history events

 It's not a bug.
-At the moment, we don't use events to simulate current holdings.
+At the moment, we don't use events to determine current holdings.
 Balances are only calculated from connected exchanges, connected blockchain addresses, and manual balances.